tmck-code/pokesay/README.md

   - [x] Make data structure to hold categories, names and pokemon
   - [x] Increase speed
   - [x] Improve categories to be more specific than shiny/regular
+  - [x] Filter by both name and category